 Creature — Zombie Wizard

-, , Sacrifice Apprentice Necromancer: Return target creature card from your graveyard to play.
+, , Sacrifice Apprentice Necromancer: Return target creature card from your graveyard to the battlefield.
 That creature gains haste.
-At end of turn, sacrifice it.
+At the beginning of the next end step, sacrifice it.

 Apprentice Necromancer Discussion

 Something to consider next is reducing the avg.
 CMC of your deck.
 It's currently 3.75 which is high when playing a three drop Commander.
 Ways to reduce the avg.
 CMC are cut high casting cost cards for low casting cost cards.
 With Liliana you want to be able to flip her the turn you play her.
 This makes one drops and two drops who can sac themselves good since they can by themselves flip Liliana and their CMC is low enough that you can easily reanimate them with Liliana, Defiant Necromancer 's -X.

 I've been impressed with Cabal Therapist from Modern Horizons who can be a repeatable sac outlet even sacing itself.
 Blood Pet is another one drop who can flip Liliana by itself while also giving you mana.
 Carrion Feeder repeatable sac outlet who can sac itself.
 One drops that can give you value when they sac themselves are good because you can reanimate them with Liliana, Defiant Necromancer 's -X using 1 loyalty.
 Apprentice Necromancer is a two drop who can sac himself to reanimate any other creature in your graveyard.
 Bloodthrone Vampire two drop repeatable sac outlet who can sac herself.

 2 ways I would build SG on a budget: